George Pesut

 George Matthew Pesut (born June 17, 1953) is a Canadian former professional ice hockey player.
 He played 92 games in the National Hockey League for the California Golden Seals over two seasons.
 He also played 17 games in the World Hockey Association with the Calgary Cowboys during the 1976–77 season.
 The rest of his career was mainly spent in the minor leagues and in Europe.

 Early years

 Pesut began his hockey career in the province of Saskatchewan, Canada, in the city of Saskatoon.
 He played his minor hockey in the Saskatoon system and eventually began his junior career with the A level Saskatoon Macs of the Saskatchewan Junior Hockey League.
-A strapping, lanky defenseman, Pesut, at the age of 18, entered the major junior hockey ranks in the 1971–72 season with the Victoria Cougars which was a member of the Western Canada Hockey League, now called the WHL, one of the three the major junior leagues for professional draft eligible players in Canada.
-The WHL represented the best junior players in Western Canada, the others being the OHL (Ontario Hockey League) and the QMJHL (Quebec Major Junior Hockey League).
+Pesut entered the major junior hockey ranks in the 1971–72 season with the Victoria Cougars of the Western Canada Hockey League.